Honor Band Competition Rules and Entry

 b.
 Each selection submitted must be a continuous performance that was recorded at a concert, festival, or contest.

 c.
-All movements submitted of a multi-movement work must be sourced from a single, continuous performance, and performed in the order of the printed score.
+All movements submitted of a multi-movement work must be sourced from a single, continuous performance.
+Movements in the recording submission must be in the same order the movements were performed.

 8. The complete uploaded recorded program must not exceed these time limits: